dyslab/jnb-sample/README.md

 Jupyter Notebook Learning Samples Project. 🔊

-(Note: This project is running based on Python virtual environment 'venv'.)

 ## The prerequisite of the project:

 1. Python venv environment (version 3.6 or above).

 2. Jupyter Notebook.

 ## Installation Guide:

 1. Create the **working directory**. (named it as you wish)

 2. Run the following command line in **working directory** to create a new Python 'venv' environment.

 ```